SE-KIRIRO/alx-system_engineering-devops/0x02-shell_redirections/README.md

 D. display the content of /etc/passwd and /etc/hosts
 E. display the last 10 lines of /etc/passwd
 F. display the first 10 lines of /etc/passwd
+G. write a script that displays the third line of the file iacta.
+	the file iacta will be in the working directory the use of sed id not allowed.